Saif-Shines/docs/docs/sso/guides/setup-sso/error-handling.md

-# Error Handling
+# Error Handling during Single Sign-on
+<Subtitle>Reference of error codes and how to handle them</Subtitle>

-If there are any configuration or application issues while the user tries to login with Single Sign-on via Scalekit, your application's redirect uri will receive the details of the error via the request parameters: error, error_description.
+If there are any issues while the user tries to login with Single Sign-on via Scalekit, your application's redirect URI will receive the details of the error via the request parameters: error, error_description.
+Depending on the nature of the error, you would want to handle it gracefully and offer a better customer experience.

 ## Integration related errors